Out of Lancaster Gate tube station into noisy glare, her text was answered before she had crossed the busy road to the park gates.

-“And you still think of her, your twin, Sarah?”
+“And you still think of her, your twin?”

 Sweaty, panting and trainer-thudding jogging receded before a considered response came.

 “Always have.
 But, somehow, it’s got more intense over the last few years.
 I can’t explain it.
 A sort of mounting loss.
-It hurts, really hurts.
 My heart actually hurts.
-Got to the point where I’m thinking about her every day, all the time.
+Now it's got to the point where I’m thinking about Sarah every day, all the time.
 We’ve been apart for so long, yet I fear it is only now, just now, we are beginning to lose whatever we were.
 The twin… thing.”